 At the end of this article, we give you some tips on how we’re able to hand-pick these products.
 Read on and check out these reliable products.

-Here are our top picks for the best midi controllers for logic pro X
+The best midi controllers for logic pro X in 2020

 - Total Control Wherever You Go - USB MIDI keyboard controller with 25 velocity-sensitive keys and octave up / down buttons to access the full melodic range – perfect virtual synthesizer control